 We teach kids other things – why not help them memorize God’s Word?!

-Most of us don’t have kids that are extra smart, or have outstanding memories.
+Most of us don’t have kids that are extra smart or have outstanding memories.
 Therefore, we have to determine that it IS important for our kids to learn it, and then determine to put forth the time and effort to do it.
 There is no easy way.
 You have to get involved and spend time working with them.
-Here are some ideas to help you get started, or keep you going!

-1. Decide what verse/passage you’re going to teach them.
+1. Decide what Bible verse/passage you want your child to memorize.

 Your kids may not be very interested in learning verses at all.
 That makes it harder because they have no desire.
 However, I’ve found that my kids don’t complain since they know it’s going to be a regular thing.
 It’s just something we do every day without question.
 I say it’s Bible time, and they come.
 There are some times, of course, when they’re more interested than others.

 This is why you might want to use incentives.
-For example, I may tell them, “If you work real hard and learn this next verse, you can go out and play for 20 minutes.”
+For example, I may tell them, “If you work really hard and learn this next verse, you can go out and play for 20 minutes.”
 Or you may want to offer rewards sometimes to perk up their efforts.
 Recently I started the kids on a new chapter with only seven verses, and I wanted them to learn it in a week.
 Rather than just drill them a lot, I told them that if they all learned it in a week they’d get a pack of gum (a big thing to them!).
 This way I got some teamwork started.
-Since the girls can read, they helped my five year old son.
-They went in their room and practiced and practiced.
+Since the girls can read, they helped my five-year-old son.
+They went into their room and practiced and practiced.
 In four days they knew it!

 4. Expect opposition.